Positivity and Kodaira embedding theorem: Abstract

 \section{Abstract}

-In his recent work \cite{XYang}, X. Yang proved a conjecture raised by Yau in 1982 (\cite{YauP}), which states that any compact K\"ahler manifold with positive holomorphic sectional curvature must be projective.
-This gives a metric criterion of the projectivity.
-In this note, we prove a generalization to this statement by showing that any compact K\"ahler manifold with positive 2nd scalar curvature (which is the average of holomorphic sectional curvature over $2$-dimensional subspaces of the tangent space) must be projective.
-In view of generic 2-tori being non-Abelian, this condition is sharp in some sense.
-Vanishing theorems are also proved for the Hodge numbers when the condition is replaced by the positivity of the weaker interpolating $k$-scalar curvature.
+Kodaira embedding theorem provides an effective characterization of projectivity of a K\"ahler manifold in terms the second cohomology.
+Recently X. Yang \cite{XYang} proved that any compact K\"ahler manifold with positive holomorphic sectional curvature must be projective.
+This gives a metric criterion of the projectivity in terms of its curvature.
+In this note, we prove that any compact K\"ahler manifold with positive 2nd scalar curvature (which is the average of holomorphic sectional curvature over $2$-dimensional subspaces of the tangent space) must be projective.
+In view of generic 2-tori being non-Abelian, this new curvature characterization is sharp in certain sense.